-During your introduction week, the International Office will host a presentation.
+During your introduction week, the International Office will host an online presentation.
 In just 30 minutes we will tell you all there is to know about the final bits of paper work to take care of.
-You will also receive a personal package for each student with appointment letters and necessary information which will save you a lot of time filling out forms.

 Immigration Day (Residence Permit, and Municipality registration)

 You will be invited (If you are a NON-EU student) to pick up your residence permit, or provide your biometric information (fingerprint and photo) to the Dutch Immigration Office if you have not already done so in your home country.

 All students intending to stay in the Netherlands for more than 4 months must register with the Municipal Personal Records Database (BRP).
 Therefore you need to make sure that you are legally allowed to live at your new Dutch address.
 To make things easy for you, THUAS will arrange an appointment with the Municipality of The Hague, if you are going to live in The Hague.
 Students who are planning to live outside The Hague, unfortunately need to arrange this compulsory registration themselves.
 A week or two after you have registered with the municipality you will receive a confirmation of your registration, which will contain your citizen service number (BSN).

 Health Check Day

 To obtain a residence permit for the Netherlands and for reasons of public health, students from a number of countries are required to have a Tuberculosis (TB) examination, during the examination your lungs will be X-rayed.
 If you have the nationality of one of the following countries this list, you do not have to undergo a (TB) tuberculosis test.
 Those who are obligated for a Health Check will receive an invitation letter during the information session.